grobiann/usm/README_EN.md

 ## Example
 You can see this example in the `SampleScene` included in the package.

-Here's a basic example of how to set up and use the UI State Machine:
+Here's a basic example of how to set up and use the `UI State Machine`:

 ```csharp
 public class Usm_Sample : MonoBehaviour